 Baby Ronald and brother Leland in Ontario.

-So somewhere around the outbreak of WW1, George and Emmie Abbott and family proceed to relocate to the west and come to settle into the booming company town of Big River, SK.
+So somewhere around the outbreak of WW1, George and Emmie Abbott and family proceed to relocate to the west and come to settle into the booming company town of Big River, Saskatchewan.

 Bert, the oldest son who was 19 and in Big River when the 1916 census was taken, decided soon after that to return to Ontario.
 He hooked up with Margaret Taylor from Toronto, worked as a barber with his future father-in-law for a while there, married her in 1923 and proceeded to start a family.
 The sawmills of Georgian Bay again offered good employment, however, to an experienced saw filer and he chose to commence that trade again at some point after returning east.